 Second-Order SQL Injection

-Second-order SQL injection is a sophisticated attack where malicious SQL code is stored in a database and executed later in a different context.
-Unlike traditional SQL injection, this attack bypasses immediate detection by exploiting delayed execution, making it particularly challenging to identify and mitigate.
+Second-order SQL injection is a stealthy attack where malicious SQL code is stored in a database and executed later in a different context.
+Unlike traditional SQL injection, this attack evades immediate detection by exploiting delayed execution, making it harder to identify and mitigate.
+Attackers exploit vulnerabilities in applications that store user input and later reuse it in SQL queries, often bypassing front-end defenses.

 How It Works